rfsproull/AFU/README-AFU.txt

 e.g., pressbits2ps, which reads portions of a large Trident file holding a printer page image and creates a Postscript file for viewing on the host computer.

+The implementation is designed to work with Python 2 and 3.
+Tested mostly on 2.7 on Mac OS 10.11.